Ronald Gene Simmons: Pretrial proceedings

-Patterson said on March 7 that he would be "hard-pressed" to label Simmons an indigent since he was receiving a military pension of about $917 a month.
-He ruled that Simmons could pay for his defense, for which Simmons' attorneys had accumulated about $11,000 in fees and expenses.
-Prosecutor Bynum objected to the defense's request for payment, saying it would deplete the county's indigent defense fund, which only held $15,278 in February.
-Everything of value that Simmons had eventually went to his attorneys, including concrete blocks from the wall that had shielded the house from view from Broomfield Road and gifts from Christmas that had never been opened.
+At a hearing on March 7, Patterson said he would be "hard-pressed" to classify Simmons as indigent because he received a military pension of about $917 per month.
+He ruled that Simmons could pay for his defense, and his attorneys had accrued about $11,000 in fees and expenses.
+Prosecutor Bynum objected to the defense's request for payment, stating that it would deplete the county's indigent defense fund, which held only $15,278 in February.
+Everything of value that Simmons had eventually went to his attorneys, including concrete blocks from the wall that had shielded the house from view on Broomfield Road and Christmas gifts that had never been opened.
+Before the hearing, Simmons had signed a document authorizing the post office to release his mail to his attorneys.